ucfjimg/yas6502/README.md

 yas6502 is meant for single-file programs.
 There is no support for external linkage.
 As a result, object files are very simple and just place code and data directly in memory at an absolute address.
 This means they are very amenable to immediate conversion into any binary ROM format.
-There are only two thigns in the object format: an address of the form @XXXX, where XXXX is a 16-bit address in hex, and XX, where XX is an 8-bit data byte in hex.
+There are only two things in the object format: an address of the form @XXXX, where XXXX is a 16-bit address in hex, and XX, where XX is an 8-bit data byte in hex.
 All entries are white space delimited.
 Here is a simple object file which is a typical ROM start: SEI followed by CLD: